College of Education

 EDUCATOR PREPARATION PROGRAM

 The College of Education offers routes to educator certification for Core Subjects Early Childhood through Grade 6 (EC-6), Grades 4-8, Grades 7-12, and Early Childhood through Grade 12 (EC-12) certification.
 Students who pursue educator certification do not declare a major in "education."
 Students seeking Core Subjects EC-6 or Grades 4-8 certification are "interdisciplinary academic" majors.
 Students pursuing Grades 7-12 certification will major in one of the following disciplines/teaching fields: biology, English, history, mathematics, natural sciences, or speech communication.
 Students pursuing EC-12 certification must choose a major in either physical education, music, or special education.
-All students seeking certification must meet State Board for Educator Certification (SBEC) and university Bachelor of Arts (BA) or Bachelor of Science (BS) degree requirements, or Bachelor of Music Education (BME) degree requirements for EC-Grade 12 Music Education Teacher Certification (Choral).
+All students seeking certification must meet State Board for Educator Certification (SBEC) and university Bachelor of Arts in Education (BAEd) or Bachelor of Science in Education (BSEd) degree requirements, or Bachelor of Music Education (BME) degree requirements for EC-Grade 12 Music Education Teacher Certification (Choral).

 No education courses (EDUC, ECHE, nor READ), with the exception of EDUC 1017 and EDUC 3313 may be taken without the approval of the academic advisor until the student is accepted into the Educator Preparation Program.